 Ice dams are thick mounds of ice that build up along your home’s eaves.
 They can loosen shingles, tear off gutters, and cause water to back up and enter your home.
 This can result in serious damage that can be expensive to repair.

 How Ice Dams Form

 Ice dams form when heat from the roof melts the base of the snow on the roof.
 The water travels between the snow and your roof shingles until it reaches your gutters, which are cold because they extend beyond the exterior walls of your home.
 There, the water re-freezes, gradually growing into a mound of ice.

 The flatter your roof, the easier it is for an ice dam to form and grow.
 If the snow and ice build up in your gutters, it can cause an ice dam to form.

 How To Remove Ice Dams From Your Roof

 Removing an ice dam is best accomplished by breaking it free in small pieces.
 It is best to have them steamed off of the home to prevent damage to your roof.
 This is slow and dangerous work, and is best done by an experienced professional like the experts at All Exteriors Home Improvement & Outdoor Living.
 Then it is suggested to get an estimate from All Exteriors for proper insulation and ventilation to help prevent the ice dams from forming again.

 Of course, the ideal situation is to prevent ice dams from forming in the first place.
 This is best accomplished by addressing your home’s roofing system.

 Taking these steps will not only prevent ice dams, it will eliminate a significant loss of heat from your home.
+You can create a more cozy and energy-efficient home environment during the winter season by working with contractors who specialize in comprehensive winterization techniques.
+These professionals can provide guidance, perform necessary repairs, and ensure your ceilings are adequately insulated to withstand the cold weather.
 Truly a win-win solution!